Tetrax-10/Spicetify-Extensions/Sort-by-Rating/README.md

-# Sort by Rating
+# Sort by Rating (deprecated)

+Sort by Rating feature has been moved to [Star Ratings](https://github.com/duffey/spicetify-star-ratings) extension.

 This extension sorts playlist by Rating.

-To Rate songs install Star Rating Extension

 <br />